 Thank you for your interest.
-Applications for the 2016 season are no longer being accepted as the program has reached capacity.
+Applications for the 2017 season are no longer being accepted as the program has reached capacity.
 Applications received will be considered for the 2018 season or if a spot opens up for 2017.

 The Harbor Seal Monitoring volunteer contributes to the long-term monitoring of harbor seals which will aid in protecting seal colonies and assessing the health of the marine ecosystem.